Sports Coach Logo Sports Coach Training Principles Fitness Components

 Loosen Up Your Muscles

-Static stretching before a workout is not always the best idea, as it has been linked with an increased risk of injury.
+Static stretching before a workout is not always the best idea, as it has been linked to an increased risk of injury.
 However, it is a great post-workout option to loosen up your muscles and reduce soreness.

 Meditate